-It is usually safe to drink a moderate amount of alcohol (no more than the daily guideline) if you are taking a painkiller that can be bought over the counter such as paracetamol or ibuprofen; providing you get relevant advice (as described below).
+It is usually safe to drink a moderate amount of alcohol (no more than the daily guideline of alcohol units) if you are taking a painkiller that can be bought over the counter such as paracetamol or ibuprofen; providing you get relevant advice from a pharmacist or doctor.

 It is not recommended to drink alcohol if you are taking a prescription-only painkiller such as tramadol or codeine.
-Doing so could trigger unpleasant and potentially serious side effects such as drowsiness.
+Doing so could increase side effects such as drowsiness.

 Paracetamol should be used with caution if you have certain health conditions, such as liver problems.
 A GP or pharmacist can advise you.

 There are some conditions that mean you should not take ibuprofen, such as liver or kidney problems, unless a GP tells you it is safe to do so.
 A GP or pharmacist can advise you.

 Never take more than the recommended dose of either painkiller as this could increase the risk of side effects; some of which can be severe.